 During a mastectomy, a surgeon removes tissue from one or both breasts.
-The purpose is usually to remove or prevent the spread or development of breast cancer, but some people undergo mastectomies for other reasons.
+The purpose is usually to remove breast cancer, or prevent the spread or development of it.
+However, some people undergo mastectomies for other reasons.

 Some types of mastectomy remove only part of the breast tissue, and others are more extensive.
 The type that a doctor recommends will depend on the reason for the procedure.

 Extensive surgery can change the appearance of the breast, the nipples, or both.
-If a person wishes to restore their original appearance, reconstructive surgery and prosthetics are two options.
+If a person wishes to restore their appearance, reconstructive surgery and prosthetics are options.

 This article looks at what happens when a person has a mastectomy for breast cancer.
 It explores the types of procedures and what to expect during recovery.

 There are several types of mastectomy.
 They include:

 This involves the surgeon removing the entire breast but leaving the muscles under the breast and the lymph nodes in place.

 This involves the surgeon removing both breasts, usually as a preventive measure — if genetic features indicate a high risk of breast cancer, for example.

 This involves the surgeon removing the entire breast, the underarm lymph nodes, and the chest wall muscles.